ministryofjustice/network-operations/README.md

 ## About this Repository

-This is the Ministry of Justice [Network Operations team](https://ministryofjustice.github.io/technical-operations) public repository for central documentation and team information
+This is the Ministry of Justice [Network Operations team](https://ministryofjustice.github.io/technical-operations) public repository for documentation and team information

 ## About this Website